 It is advisable to refer to the publisher's version if you intend to cite from the work.
 See Guidance on citing.

-To link to this article DOI: http://dx.doi.org/10.1016/j.freeradbiomed.2015.03.005 www.reading.ac.uk/centaur
+To link to this article DOI: http://dx.doi.org/10.1016/j.freeradbiomed.2015.03.005 copyright holders.
+Terms and conditions for use of this material are defined in the End User Agreement.

 Publisher: Elsevier